B0nusduck-s-goup-projects/application-development-august-2023/README.md

 -implement the add to cart function to the front end.

 -implement a counter indicating the numers of product in cart.

+## ---cart-part-2 branch---

+-implement the update cart and delete cart function.

+-read cart is implemented but some bug still presist regarding the table merging that is needed to display cart item's information.